nickmalleson/footfall/MelbourneAnalysis/3. Modelling/ReadMe.md

     * The MAE, the MAPE and the RMSE
 ### <b> Conclusion: 500m buffer results in best performing model </b>

 ###  <ins> 2.b.
-TestModelsWithCV-AggregatedModel.ipynb  </ins>
+TestModelsWithCV-AggregatedModel_Sum.ipynb  </ins>

-The same but with the data for each hour across all the sensors aggrgated into just one value for the whole city.
+The same but with the data for each hour across all the sensors aggrgated into just one summed value for the whole city.

 ###  <ins> 3.
 ModelEvaluation_withCV.ipynb  </ins>
 Tests the performance of a random forest regressor using features collected within 500m.